erik-larsen/emscripten-sdl2-ogles2/README.md

 # emscripten-sdl2-ogles2
 *C++/SDL2/OpenGLES2 to Javascript/WebGL using Emscripten*

-This project is a collection of C++/SDL2/OpenGL samples that run in the browser via Emscripten.
-These samples can serve as building blocks to help create or port C++ graphics apps for the browser.
+This is a collection of C++/SDL2/OpenGL samples that run in the browser via Emscripten.
+These can serve as building blocks to help create or port C++ graphics apps for the browser.

 ## Samples